Synadia Platform

 Managed

-Synadia will work with you to design and size an appropriate deployment of Synadia Platform for your needs in one of the supported cloud providers.
+A discovery call occurs to design and size an appropriate deployment of Synadia Platform for your needs.

 • 99.99% uptime SLA